Close

 • Long-term residents planning extended stays

 This authoritative resource transforms complex immigration procedures into clear, actionable guidance, ensuring your Serbian journey begins with confidence and compliance.
+The digital visa system introduced in April 2025 streamlines the process for citizens from 46 countries, who can now receive their visa as a PDF with security features and QR codes.

 02